PGA Tour Fall Series

 In 2007, the Fall Series began the week after the final FedEx Cup event, The Tour Championship.
 In 2008, the first event took place the week before The Tour Championship.
 The Fall Series then took a week off before resuming with its final six events.

 In March 2012, the PGA Tour announced substantial changes to its schedule and qualifying process.
 Starting with the 2014 season, the PGA Tour season would begin in October of the previous calendar year.
 As a result, the Fall Series tournaments would become part of the regular season.
 At the time these changes were announced, it had not been determined whether Fall Series events would receive full FedEx Cup points.
 Fry's, currently the title sponsor of a Fall Series event, notified the PGA Tour that it had "concern" about continuing the sponsorship if the events did not receive full points.
 In June of that year, the PGA Tour announced that the former Fall Series events would receive full points.

+In 2023, the PGA Tour reverted to a calendar-based schedule, with the fall tournaments (now known as the FedEx Cup Fall) once again forming the conclusion of the season.
+Since FedEx Cup points rather than the money list are now used to determine the exempt top 125, the fall events will continue to award points despite being held after the playoffs; as a result, winners will receive Masters invitations.